morozander/utils-belt/README.md

-# Micro Toolbox
+# Utils Belt

-A micro-sized utility library with common helper functions for JavaScript/TypeScript projects.
+A utility belt library with essential helper functions for JavaScript/TypeScript projects.

 ## Features